-The rest of the morning passed with a much lighter air, Thranduil even coaxing a genuine laugh out of Anárion.
+The rest of the morning passed with a much lighter air.
 While they waited then for the first coat of paint to dry, they shed their shirts and indulged in a swim in the clear waters of the harbor.
 Their lives here were certainly not all pleasure, and this brief interlude was a welcome one.

-As they sat on the pier, letting their hair and leggings dry in the warmth of the afternoon sun, Thranduil spotted a courier running on swift feet along the shoreline road, and in a moment he recognized it to be Elrond.
+As they sat on the pier, letting their hair and leggings dry in the warmth of the afternoon sun, Thranduil spotted a courier running on swift feet along the shoreline road, and soon he recognized it to be Elrond.
 The diligent young messenger returned his wave but dared not slow his pace.

-“It will suit some,” Anárion said in his peculiar Gondolin accent as he entertained an iridescent dragonfly on his finger.
+“It will suit some,” Anárion said in his peculiar accent as he entertained an iridescent dragonfly on his finger.
 No one would ever mistake him for one of the Iathrim.
-“For myself I have refused it thrice.”
+“For myself, I have refused it thrice.”

 “You, too?”
 Thranduil asked.

-“I suspect the king has been trying to gather to himself as many of the broken pieces of the glories of Beleriand as he can.
-I know he means well, but some things simply cannot be mended.”
+“I suspect the king has been trying to gather as many of the broken pieces of Beleriand as he can.
+I know he means well, but some things cannot be mended.”